steffanmartin/tf-tools/README.md

 ![Demonstration of clickable Terraform resource/data tags](media/tf-links-demo.gif)

+URL links to specific provider publisher and version declared in the module context if applicable, otherwise they default to hashicorp/latest.

 ### Feature request

 Any ideas for cool features to add?
 [Create an Issue](https://github.com/steffanmartin/tf-tools/issues/new) 📝